MILITARY SERVICE

 Universal Credit is a payment to help with your living costs, it includes the benefits below that are payable to individuals or couples.
 It’s paid monthly in England and Wales - or twice a month for some people in Scotland.
 You may be able to get it if you’re on a low income, out of work or you cannot work.
 If you live in Northern Ireland, go to Universal Credit in Northern Ireland.

-Universal Credit is replacing the following benefits and tax credits:
+Universal Credit is replacing the following benefits and universal credits:

 Jobseeker’s Allowance (JSA)